^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 The patient should be examined for contagiousness.
-This is especially important if it is HBeAg-positive.
-Separately, the family and the sexual partner of the patient should be examined for HBsAg and anti-HBc, in case of negative results of the research they are recommended to vaccinate against hepatitis B.
+This is especially important if he is HBeAg-positive.
+The patient's family and sexual partner should be examined separately for the presence of HBsAg and anti-HBc; in case of negative test results, they are recommended to be vaccinated against hepatitis B.

-Bed rest is not required.
-The physical load must be dosed.
-Power is normal.
-Alcohol intake should be avoided, as this improves the prognosis for HBsAg carriers.
-However, 1-2 glasses of wine or beer per day are acceptable if it is part of the patient's lifestyle.
+Bed rest is not necessary.
+Physical activity should be dosed.
+Normal nutrition.
+Alcohol intake should be avoided, as it improves the prognosis for HBsAg carriers.
+However, 1-2 glasses of wine or beer per day are acceptable if this is part of the patient's lifestyle.

-Most patients with chronic hepatitis B lead a normal life.
-Psychological support is needed to prevent "withdrawal to illness".
+Most patients with chronic hepatitis B lead normal lives.
+Psychological support is needed to prevent "escape into illness."

-It is necessary to find out how sick the patient is, how severe the symptoms or liver failure are.
-Puncture liver biopsy usually precedes the appointment of therapy.
-The presence of severe chronic hepatitis with cirrhosis, obviously, makes it necessary to resolve the issue of treatment as a matter of urgency.
-The approach to patients with high contagiousness in the replicative phase and patients with low contagiosity in the phase of virus integration is different.
+It is necessary to find out how contagious the patient is, what is the severity of symptoms or liver failure.
+A liver biopsy usually precedes the appointment of therapy.
+The presence of severe chronic hepatitis with cirrhosis obviously forces the issue of urgent treatment.
+The approach to patients with high contagiousness in the replicative phase and patients with low contagiousness in the integration phase of the virus is different.

-Treatment of chronic viral hepatitis B is aimed at suppressing the contagiousness, destroying the virus, preventing the development of liver cirrhosis and, possibly, hepatocellular carcinoma.
-No method of treatment does not relieve the patient of the virus, nevertheless successful antiviral therapy allows to reduce the severity of the process and the necrosis of hepatocytes caused by it.
+Treatment of chronic viral hepatitis B is aimed at suppressing contagiousness, destroying the virus, preventing the development of liver cirrhosis and, possibly, hepatocellular carcinoma.
+No treatment method rids the patient of the virus, however, successful antiviral therapy can reduce the severity of the process and the resulting necrosis of hepatocytes.

 Interferon-a

-Consider the possibility of using interferon-a (IFN-a), both lymphoblastoid and recombinant.
-Interferon improves the expression of HLA class I proteins and can increase the activity of interleukin-2 (IL-2) and, thus, destroy the affected hepatocytes.
+The use of interferon-a (IFN-a), both lymphoblastoid and recombinant, should be considered.
+Interferon improves the expression of HLA class I proteins and may increase the activity of interleukin-2 (IL-2) and thus destroy diseased hepatocytes.

-Interferon in the treatment of HBeAg-positive patients: meta-analysis (15 studies)
+Interferon in the treatment of HBeAg-positive patients: a meta-analysis (15 studies)

 HBsAg